IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

 pcapng files which can be shared across systems, organizations, etc.
-To avoid number space collisions, an IANA-registered Private Enterprise Number (PEN) is encoded into the Custom Block or Custom Option, using the PEN number that belongs to the vendor defining the extension.
+To avoid number space collisions, an IANA-registered Private Enterprise Number (PEN) is encoded into the Custom Block or Custom Option, using the PEN that belongs to the vendor defining the extension.
 Anyone can register a new PEN with IANA, for free, by filling out the online request form at [http://pen.iana.org/pen/PenApplication.page](http://pen.iana.org/pen/PenApplication.page).